Washi1337/ctf-writeups/writeups/flare-on/2022/index.md

 # Flare-On 2022

-This directory contains write-ups with my solutions for Flare-On 2022 that was hosted by FireEye from September 30 to November 11 2022.
+This directory contains write-ups with my solutions for Flare-On 2022 that was hosted by Mandiant from September 30 to November 11 2022.

 ## Table of Contents